meghapsimatrix/simhelpers/README.md

 Monte Carlo Simulations are computer experiments designed to study the performance of statistical methods under known data-generating conditions (Morris, White & Crowther, 2018).
-Methodologists use simualtions to examine questions such as: (1) how does ordinary least squares regression perform if errors are heteroskedastic?
+Methodologists use simulations to examine questions such as: (1) how does ordinary least squares regression perform if errors are heteroskedastic?
 (2) how does the presence of missing data affect treatment effect estimates from a propensity score analysis?
 (3) how does cluster robust variance